Learning RISC-V Architecture Through Debugging - Part 2

 What you will gain after the course

-• I can effectively answer and explain questions related to RISC-V in technical interviews.
+• I can answer and explain questions related to RISC-V well in technical interviews.

-Coupon link: https://inf.run/C7qRb
+Coupon Link: https://inf.run/C7qRb

 2. 2025 Latest Course Renewal

-• Added 'Synchronous Exception Operation' session (4 lectures) - 07/23 (2025)
+• Added 'Synchronous Exception Operation Mechanism' session (4 lectures) - 07/23 (2025)

-Emerging in the latest system software industry
+In the latest system software industry,

 • Big tech companies such as nVidia, Intel, and Qualcomm are developing RISC-V-based products (chipsets).